meilisearch/documentation/learn/advanced/asynchronous_operations.md

 ### Examples

-Suppose you add a new document to your instance using the [add documents endpoint](/reference/api/documents.md#add-or-replace-documents) and receive a `uid` in response.
+Suppose you add a new document to your instance using the [add documents endpoint](/reference/api/documents.md#add-or-replace-documents) and receive a `taskUid` in response.

-When you query the task endpoint using this `uid`, you see that it has been enqueued:
+When you query the [get task endpoint](/reference/api/tasks.md#get-one-task) using this value, you see that it has been enqueued:

 ```json
 {